anishathalye/semlib/docs/index.md

 ---
-title: "Semlib: LLM-Powered Data Processing"
+title: "Semlib: Semantic Data Processing"
 description: A Python library for building data processing and analysis pipelines with LLMs.
 ---